AI-Planning/autoscale/README.md

 3. Run benchmark-optimization.py to generate benchmark set.
 The --database is used to provide the properties file obtained from step 2. generate-benchmarks-2020-12-10.sh contains an example on how this script was

+# Experiments data

+The optimization/results folder contains json files with the results of the experiments.
+The results table in the paper is generated via the scripts report-gather-dataset.py and report-create-table.py

 ===================